 In the above example, I’ve assumed a 10% growth rate for Rolls Royce over the next decade, which many people would probably say is optimistic.

 This leads to a reasonable dividend income of 279p, which would be a 34% return on the original investment.

-The return from earnings growth would be 1,128p which is a 136% return in 10 years, which is a reasonably good result, but it will only be seen IF the PE ratio stays above the 17 it’s at today.
+The return from earnings growth would be 1,128p, which is a 136% return in 10 years, which is a reasonably good result, but it will only be seen IF the PE ratio stays above the 17 it’s at today.

-If the shares fell back to a PE of 6.5 because of a future bear market or a run of bad results for the company, then even if Rolls Royce doubled in size again in the next decade like it has in the past, investors could see almost no return from 10 years of ownership.
+If the shares fell back to a PE of 6.5 because of a future bear market or a run of bad results for the company, then even if Rolls Royce doubled in size again in the next decade as it has in the past, investors could see almost no return from 10 years of ownership.

 On that basis, even though I really like the company, Rolls Royce is too expensive for me.